-- 2. Check that the firebricks, top baffle and log retaining grate have not been dislodged during transit and re-position if required. - 3.
-Set the ashpan in position. - An ashpan handle is supplied for when the stove is in use. - Position the stove in the desired location as shown in POSITIONING AND INSTALLATION.
-Take care not to damage the floor surface. - Adjust the stove levelling bolts shown in Fig 3 until the stove is level, evenly supported and does not rock.
-Take care not to damage the floor surface. - 6.
+- Attach the flue adaptor using the screws and hex key supplied.
+Ensure the fireproof gasket is correctly seated in the base of the flue adaptor. - Check that the firebricks and grate have not been dislodged during transit and re-position if required.

+- 3. Set the ashpan in position in the stove. - An ashpan handle is supplied for when the stove is in use. - Position the stove in the desired location as shown in POSITIONING AND INSTALLATION.
+Take care not to damage the floor surface. - 5.
 If there are any gaps between any of the cast iron panels or flue components, these should be filled with fire cement.
 This is necessary to prevent smoke or any other emissions.
 CLARKE fire cement can be overpainted with stove paint.